Top 10 Anti-Lock Brake System (ABS) Repair And Maintenance Tips

 5. What Can Damage ABS Sensor?

 A variety of factors can damage ABS sensors.
-Common causes of damage include dirt, debris, and corrosion that accumulates over time due to exposure to the elements.
+Common causes of damage include dirt, debris, and corrosion that accumulate over time due to exposure to the elements.
 Other causes of ABS sensor damage are excessive heat, vibration from road conditions, or improper installation.
 In some cases, the ABS sensor may become physically damaged if subjected to impacts from objects such as rocks or potholes.

 Conclusion